LemonPy29/LemonPy29.github.io/explained-ml/gradient-boosting.md

 ## Final words

 Although modern API's, as those mentioned in the introduction, are much more complex, I hope this article gives you a good understanding, and even a better intuition, of the gradient boosting algorithm.
+In my point of view, the key is the relation between gradient descent and boosting.
-It's this approach doesn't suit you, or you simply want to read more, I recommend you this excellent article [^3] by Terrence Parr and Jeremy Howard
+If you want to read more about this topic I recommend you this excellent and complete article [^3] by Terrence Parr and Jeremy Howard.
-You always can go with a more formal version by T.Hastie et. al [^4]
+Also you can go with a more formal version by T.Hastie et. al [^4]

 ## References
 [^1]: [XGBoost: A Scalable Tree Boosting System](https://arxiv.org/abs/1603.02754)